Polish football in the interwar period: The League in the years 1928–1932

 In 1928 Cracovia finally decided to enter the League, which was gladly accepted by all fans of Football.
 However, Championships were once again won by Wisła, with such excellent players as Henryk Reyman, Mieczyslaw Balcer and Jan Kotlarczyk.
 Warta Poznań was second and Legia Warszawa third.
 This was also the last year of 1.FC's dominance.
 The team finished fifth, to be relegated forever at the end of 1929 season.

 In 1929 yet another team (after Cracovia, Pogoń Lwów and Wisła) was added to the list of Champions of Poland.
 This time it was Warta Poznań, who finished one point ahead of Garbarnia Kraków.

 However, after the last game, on December 1, 1929, it was Garbarnia Kraków that was celebrating the Championship.
 Two weeks later, in mid-December, PZPN's officials changed the result of the Warta – Klub Turystow Łódź game.
 Originally, Warta lost 1–2, but due to a walkover (it was decided that one of Łódź's players did not have all necessary documents), this was changed to 3–0 in favor of Poznań's side.
-As a result of the decision, Warta (with 33 points) became the Champion, Garbarnia finished second with 32 points and Klub Turystow was relegated.
+As a result of the decision, Warta (with 33 points) became the Champion, Garbarnia finished second with 32 points and Klub Turystow were relegated.

 In 1930, Cracovia regained the Championship, (to repeat this success in 1932) and a year later another Kraków side, Garbarnia, won the League.
 It is clear that the 1927–1932 period was marked by the dominance of teams from Kraków.
 During this time, only once (Warta Poznań, 1929) the Championship was won by a side from a different city.
 The 1931 Champion, Garbarnia, was unique as this was the first time that the League had been won by a side whose all players had been bought from other teams.